Rufus For Real

 Serving: 1serving | Calories: 391kcal | Carbohydrates: 13g | Protein: 22g | Fat: 28g | Saturated Fat: 13g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 11g | Trans Fat: 1g | Cholesterol: 98mg | Sodium: 403mg | Potassium: 794mg | Fiber: 4g | Sugar: 6g | Vitamin A: 2629IU | Vitamin C: 18mg | Calcium: 137mg | Iron: 5mg

-• Classic over pasta — Spoon the bolognese over tagliatelle, pappardelle, rigatoni, or your favorite pasta shape and finish with freshly grated parmesan.
+• Serve over pasta: Toss it with pappardelle, rigatoni, spaghetti, or your favorite pasta and finish with freshly grated Parmesan.

 Storage & Reheating

-• Refrigerate leftovers — Store cooled bolognese in an airtight container in the fridge for up to 4–5 days.
-The flavors deepen as it sits, making it even better the next day.
+• Refrigerate: Store cooled bolognese in an airtight container for up to 5 days.

-• Freeze for later — This sauce freezes beautifully.
-Let it cool completely, then freeze in freezer-safe containers or bags for up to 3 months.
+• Freeze: Let the sauce cool completely, then freeze in airtight containers or freezer bags for up to 3 months.

 You Asked, I Answered